volatiletech/sqlboiler/README.md

 For MySQL, this param will not be generated.

 Note: Passing a different set of column values to the update component is not currently supported.

+Note: Upsert is now not guaranteed to be provided by SQLBoiler and it's now up to each driver individually to support it since it's a bit outside of the reach of the sql standard.

 ### Reload
 In the event that your objects get out of sync with the database for whatever reason,